Clarksville Divorce Lawyer

 Before filing for divorce in Tennessee, there are requirements by the state that must be met.
 The residency requirement is that you must have to have lived in the state of Tennessee for at least 6 months before filing.
 However, if you are a victim of domestic abuse or there is another emergency, you may be allowed to file immediately.

-How to File for Divorce in TN
+How Do I File for Divorce in TN?

 To begin the divorce process, you must file a Summons and Complaint in the county that you live in.
 You may file with the Circuit Court or the Chancery Court -- it depends on the county in which you reside.
 After you file, divorce papers are served to your spouse.
 The papers can be served by your attorney, the sheriff’s office, or a process server whom you must hire.
 If it will not be a high-conflict divorce and your spouse provides consent, you will be able to mail the papers to them.
 However, remember that a Waiver of Service of Process must signed and filed as well.